bbc/adaptivepodcasting/docs/GOVERNANCE.md

 ---

-BBC R&D manage and provide the codebase under the [licence](https://github.com/bbc/adaptivepodcasting/blob/main/LICENSE)
+This codebase is provided by BBC R&D who manage and provide the codebase under the [licence](https://github.com/bbc/adaptivepodcasting/blob/main/LICENSE)

 ## Contributions